golete/musa-13/index.md

 ---

-## Visualizing retaliatory evictions in Philadelphia
+## Geospatial Data Analysis in Python

 The goal of this project was to visualize the different aspects that describe the phenomenon of retaliatory evictions in the City of Philadelphia.